jotka/wh_solution/README.md

 ### database
-Database schema needs to be created from src/main/sql/schema.sql This contains also the http error codes dictionary (table HTTP_STATUS)
+Database schema needs to be created from src/main/sql/schema.sql The database url and credentials are in the src/main/resources/db.properties file.
+This contains also the http error codes dictionary (table HTTP_STATUS)

 ### database structure